This post may contain affiliate links to help the reader find relevant products. We get commissions for purchases made through links. Thanks

 Both these machines can be upgraded with an intercept rotary mower, which allows cutting of the grass along the row, avoiding damage to the olive tree trunks.
 Therefore, the shredder not only grinds the mown grass, it can also be used for pruning residues of olive trees.

-Olive tree growers must choose the best soil management system according to their specific soils and olive crop characteristics.
+Olive tree growers must choose the best soil management system for their specific soils and olive crop characteristics.

-The most common soil cultivation technique tillage can be replaced with other techniques in order to achieve the best soil fertility, prevent soil erosion in slopes, a reduction of costs, and, therefore, gain greater incomes.
+The most common soil cultivation technique, tillage, can be replaced with other methods to achieve the best soil fertility, prevent soil erosion in slopes, reduce costs, and gain higher incomes.